The Producers (1967 film): Casting

 Brooks wanted Zero Mostel as Max Bialystock, feeling he was an energetic actor who could convey such an egotistical character.
 Glazier sent the script to Mostel's lawyer, but the attorney hated it and never showed it to the actor.
 Eventually, Brooks had to send the script through Mostel's wife Kathryn Harkin.
 While Mostel did not like the prospect of playing "a Jewish producer going to bed with old women on the brink of the grave", his wife liked the script so much, she eventually convinced him to accept the role.

 Gene Wilder met Brooks in 1963, as Wilder performed with Brooks's then-girlfriend Anne Bancroft in a stage adaptation of Mother Courage.
 Wilder complained that the audience was laughing at his serious performance, and Brooks replied that Wilder was "a natural comic, you look like Harpo Marx", and said he would cast him as Leo Bloom once he finished the then-titled Springtime for Hitler.
-When production arrived, Peter Sellers accepted an invitation to play Leo Bloom, but he never contacted again, so Brooks remembered Wilder, who was about to make his film debut in Bonnie and Clyde.
+When production arrived, Peter Sellers accepted an invitation to play Leo Bloom, but he never contacted Brooks again, so Brooks remembered Wilder, who was about to make his film debut in Bonnie and Clyde.
 Wilder received the script to The Producers as Brooks visited him backstage during a performance of Luv, and his co-star Renée Taylor was brought for a brief appearance as the actress playing Eva Braun.